Google Maps Optimization 101 for RV Parks: Make Your RV Campground Show Up on Google Maps in Minutes

 Step 6: Ask for Reviews and Respond to All of Them

-Reviews are your social proof.
+Reviews serve as social proof.
 Google takes them seriously, and so do travelers.

 Here’s how to make the most of reviews:

-• Respond to every review, especially the negative ones
+• Respond to every review, to negative, neutral, and positive ones

 • Thank people who leave a kind review and mention a detail from their stay

-• Use Google Posts to highlight updates, seasonal offerings, or news from the park
+• Use Google Posts to share updates, seasonal offerings, or news from the park

-• Embed your Google Map location directly into your contact page
+• Embed your Google Map location directly into your contact page, as well as add a link to your Instagram profile

 Final Thoughts

-Optimizing your RV park for Google Maps isn’t rocket science, but it does require attention to detail.
-Start by getting your profile claimed and verified, add appealing visuals, and keep your info up to date.
-For RV parks, especially those off the beaten path, showing up on Google Maps can mean the difference between an empty lot and a fully booked season.
+Optimizing your RV resort for Google Maps requires regular updates and attention to detail.
+For campgrounds, especially those off the beaten path, showing up on Google Maps can mean the difference between an empty lot and a fully booked season.

-Want help getting it done faster or smarter?
+Want help getting it done?
 This is exactly what our agency specializes in.

 Let us help you make your RV park easy to find and book.